mateuskoOAMDG/PCB-Illuminator/README.md

 # Illuminator
 This project is called PCB Illuminator.
 It is firmware for count down timer.
-The timer turns off the illumination lamp relay after a set time.
+The timer turns on and off the illumination lamp relay after a set time.
 There are 4 presets to save the most frequently used times.
 ## Hardware
 * MCU: ATMEGA328P
 * Encoder with button